 When I was younger, my Dad would bring home a box of chocolate covered cherries from his work.
 He would share a couple with my sister and I, and I always loved the ooey gooey confections.
 But I got married and moved out, and just never thought to buy them for myself.
-Several years later, I was at my in-law’s house, and my mother-in-law gave me a chocolate covered cherry to try.
+Several years later, I was at my in-law’s house, and my mother-in-law gave me a homemade chocolate covered cherry to try.
 Best chocolate covered cherry EVER!
 She told me her neighbor made them.
 I ask for the recipe and I’ve not eaten a store-bought one since.

 These chocolate covered cherries have made an appearance as gifts for teachers, co-workers and friends, been put on goodie trays at Christmas, and most recently, served at the annual Valentine’s Day Sweet Treats buffet for teachers at our Elementary school.